Experience the Dandenongs

 Visitors to the track can disembark at various points along its length to enjoy a day out exploring.
 Belgrave station provides the primary starting point, operations and administration centre and main refreshment room; journeys may also start from out-stations which usually offer limited facilities such as ticket purchases, refreshments and souvenirs.

-READ The Best Places to Eat in the Dandenongs
+READ Devonshire Tea Locations in the Dandenongs

 Visits to the railway are also an opportunity to gain a better understanding of its Indigenous history.
 Prior to European settlement, this region was home to Woiwurrung and Wurrundjeri aboriginal peoples who hunted and gathered timber, fruit and vegetables found there for food production.
 Today, through performances such as traditional Aboriginal dance and song reenactments as well as cultural experiences provided by the railway, visitors can pay tribute to these traditional owners of their land.